stefanstaniAIM/IPPR2016/README.md

 ###User Configuration###
 In general, the authentication concept ist based on RBAC.
 Each user can be assigned to one or more roles.
 Each role can be assigned to one more rules.

-Currently, there *.csv files for the user configuration:
+The current *.csv files for the user configuration:
 - [users.csv](Gateway/src/main/resources/memoryusers/users.csv)
 - [roles.csv](Gateway/src/main/resources/memoryusers/roles.csv)
 - [rules.csv](Gateway/src/main/resources/memoryusers/rules.csv)